 - 1 pound boneless skinless chicken breast, cut into cubes

 - 1/2 teaspoon crushed red pepper flakes

 - 1-1/2 cups sliced onions

 - 1-1/2 cups chicken broth

 - Hot cooked rice

-- In a large skillet or wok, combine chicken and pepper flakes; stir-fry over medium-high heat in 2 tablespoons of oil for 5 minutes or until meat juices run clear.
+- In a large skillet or wok, heat 2 tablespoons of oil over medium-high heat.
+Add chicken and pepper flakes; stir-fry for 5 minutes or until meat juices run clear.
 Remove and keep warm.

-- In a small bowl, combine the broth, ginger and remaining soy sauce and cornstarch; stir until smooth.
-Add to the skillet; bring to a boil.
-Cook and stir for 2 minutes or until thickened.
+- Heat remaining oil; stir-fry broccoli, onion and garlic for 5-8 minutes or until tender.
+Combine broth, ginger and remaining soy sauce and cornstarch; stir until smooth.
+Add to the skillet; bring to a boil, stirring constantly.
+Cook for 2 minutes or until thickened.
 Add chicken and walnuts; heat through.
-Serve with rice.
+Serve over rice.
 Yield: 4 servings.